 In the last 14 years, I have rarely come across a woman whom I have had to tell to "try harder".
-In fact, most of my clients try so hard that they are exhausted.
-Their problem isn't a lack of effort; it's that they're only trying what they know, and don't know WHAT else to try.
+In fact, most of my clients try so hard they are exhausted.
+The problem isn't lack of effort; it's that they're only trying what they know.
+They often don't know WHAT to try.
 The harder they try, the more they actually end up hurting themselves and their relationships.
-I've witnessed a perfect example of this with several of my clients (women), who are so worried about coming across as a "nag" or "witch", they often don't say anything to a boyfriend or husband when something bothers them.
-In an attempt to be "kind", they are actually building resentment within themselves.
+An example of this is that many of my clients (women) are so worried about coming across as a "nag" or "witch" that they frequently don't say anything to a boyfriend or husband when something bothers them.
+In an attempt to be "kind" they are actually building resentment.

 Most women know all about resentment.
 It occurs when a person gives more than they receive over an extended period of time.
-It isn't a good or bad thing; rather, it is a simple fact about our emotions.
-When a woman gives too much, she becomes overwhelmed.
-Giving is wonderful, but too much of a good thing always comes back to haunt the giver.
+It isn't a good or bad thing; rather it is a simple fact about our emotions.
+When anyone gives too much, they become overwhelmed.
+Giving is wonderful, but too much of a good thing always comes back to haunt a woman.

-As the days or weeks go by, pressure builds until, suddenly, their boyfriend/husband does something else that infuriates them (the final straw) and they lose it by yelling, crying or withdrawing in an overwhelmed state, leaving them and their partner hurt and confused.
+As the days or weeks go by, the pressure builds until suddenly their boyfriend/husband does something else that infuriates them (the final straw), and they lose it by yelling, crying, or withdrawing in an overwhelmed state that leaves them and their partner hurt and confused.
 By trying hard not to complain, the problems are only compounded.
 Often, I tell that particular type of client that she is perfectly justified in telling her man how she feels.
 "But isn't that being selfish?
 I've seen women who are selfish, and I swore I would never be that kind of woman," she says.

-This is my standard reply, "Trust me on this one.
-If you're worried about being selfish, I can almost guarantee you're not.
-Oh, you may do some selfish things, but you aren't the type of woman you are afraid of becoming.
+This is my standard reply, "Trust me on this one; if you're worried about being selfish, I can almost guarantee you're not.
+Oh, you may do some selfish things, but you aren't that type of woman you are afraid of becoming.
 That woman could care less if she is selfish or not.
 As long as she gets what she wants, that is all that matters.
-Selfish means you want someone to meet your needs, even if it brings harm to them.
+Selfish means you want someone to meet your needs even if it brings harm to them.

 If you were that kind of woman, you wouldn't worry about being labeled selfish."
 While they like hearing me say that, most often they are hesitant to believe me.
-With time and practice, most learn they can set limits without becoming a Witch.
-Yes, I said practice, because the ability to create magic with men is not actually magic at all; it's a skill, which can be learned by any woman.
-All it takes is a little practice.
+With time and practice, most learn that they can set limits without becoming a Witch.
+Yes, I said practice, because the ability to create magic with men is not really magic at all; it's a skill which can be learned by any woman.

 In what ways do you or have you tried hard in your relationships?

-List the qualities that you have cultivated over the years: I've worked very hard to I take pride in the fact that I'm
+Are you a good listener?
+Or perhaps you are very patient?
+List the qualities about yourself that you have cultivated over the years by completing these sentences.
+I've worked very hard to

-I appreciate the fact that others think I'm

-When I'm in a relationship I take special care to....

-I know personally how much it hurts when someone...

-And because of that, I want to make certain he can't accuse me of....

-We are building a blueprint of how you see yourself.
+I take pride in the fact that I'm I appreciate the fact that others think I'm When I'm in a relationship, I take special care to I know personally how much it hurts when someone And because of that, I want to make certain he can't accuse me of We are building a blueprint of how you see yourself.
 As we continue, you will see that how you see yourself and how others see you is probably quite different.